apache/whimsy/README.md

    a stack traceback indicating where the problem is.
 Undo this change, and then lets continue exploring.

- * The `views/forms/add-comment.js.rb` file is probably a better example of a component.
+ * The `views/forms/add-comment.js.rb` file is probably a more typical example of a component.
 The render function is more straightforward.
 Not mentioned before, but element names followed by a dot followed by a name is a shorthand for specifying HTML class attributes.
 And an element name followed by a dot followed by an exclamation point is shorthand for